percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-10-01).md

 - [EVEREST-1165](https://perconadev.atlassian.net/browse/EVEREST-1165)- Due to limitations with the [Operator Lifecycle Manager (OLM)](https://olm.operatorframework.io/), it is now required to upgrade all database operators concurrently with their components across any namespace.

-- [EVEREST-1212](https://perconadev.atlassian.net/browse/EVEREST-1212) - Starting with Percona Everest 1.2.0, you can now directly edit the monitoring endpoint from the database overview page, instead of having to use the Edit database wizard.
+- [EVEREST-1212](https://perconadev.atlassian.net/browse/EVEREST-1212) - Starting with Percona Everest 1.2.0, you can now directly edit the monitoring endpoint from the database overview page instead of having to use the Edit database wizard.

 - [EVEREST-1230](https://perconadev.atlassian.net/browse/EVEREST-1230): We've updated the **Resources** panel on the **Database overview** page to be independent instead of part of the **DB Details** panel and improved the overall look and feel of this page.